Forgot password

 It will give you a small boost.
 Screenshot by Dot Esports

 The added storage is a substantive addition for the OLED.
 With the OLED Switch, you’re getting exactly twice as much internal storage (64GB) as the regular version (32GB).
-There’s some additional benefits such as a display screen larger by .8 inches, but other than those key points, both consoles perform the same.
+There are some additional benefits, such as a display screen larger by 0.8 inches, but other than those key points, both consoles perform the same.

 Why you shouldn’t buy a Switch OLED in 2025

-If you’re budget-minded and haven’t experienced any of the Switch’s library yet, the Switch 2’s backwards compatibility may make buying an OLED redundant.
-With the entire Switch library at your fingertips, as well as an entire new generation of games that won’t be available on the older console, the Switch 2 will be a smart purchase indeed.
+If you have some cash to spare and haven’t experienced any of the Switch’s library yet, the Switch 2’s backward compatibility may make buying an OLED redundant.
+With the entire Switch library at your fingertips and an entirely new generation of games that won’t be available on the older console, the Switch 2 will be a smart purchase indeed.

-Additionally, the Switch’s underpowered performance at just 720k resolution warrant a substantive upgrade, and not the OLED which just boasts improved contrasts and storage.
-The leaked specs regarding Switch 2 point to performance and power somewhere between the PS4 and Xbox Series S. Pure 4K will still be slightly out of reach, with DLSS tech potentially upscaling near the 4K target.
+Additionally, the Switch’s underpowered performance at just 720k resolution warrants a substantive upgrade, and not the OLED, which just boasts improved contrasts and storage.

 the switch lite in yellow color